jesuisstan/diary-companion/credentials/readme.md

 export default firebaseConfig;
 ```

-2. Create desired subfolders in the current folder "credentials" for platforms:
+2. Create corresponding subfolders in the current folder "credentials" for platforms:

 - android
 - ios